CiscoSE/LTRPRG-1100/guide/LTRPRG-1100-02a3-Git-Ex2.md

     ![GitHub Repository](assets/Git-05.png)

     Congratulations, you've created a new Git repository on GitHub.

-8. The `git pull` will only work from inside a working directory that contains a Git repository in the first place.
+2. You do not need a GitHub account to download a working copy of a remote Git repository.
+The Git `clone` and `pull` commands can be used download a remote repository.
+The `git pull` will only work from inside a working directory that contains a Git repository in the first place.
 Try this by moving to a directory that doesn't contain a `.git` Git directory, for example:

     ```
     $ cd ~/lab